Score-based change point detection via tracking the best of infinitely many experts: Introduction

-using Green's first identity (see Section \ref{sec:application} for the details).
-This estimate is then used as a loss function on the $t$-th round.
-As long as $t \leq \tau^*$ the problem of online prediction can be easily solved using, for instance, the exponentially weighted average forecaster with Gaussian prior (see Section \ref{sec:ew}).
-This algorithm will have a small regret compared to the best static expert $\btheta_{1 : \tau^*}^*$.
-However, when $t > \tau^*$, the best expert $\btheta_{\tau^* + 1 : T}$ on the segment $[\tau^* + 1, T]$ will differ from $\btheta_{1 : \tau^*}^*$.
-This suggests to use online forecasters, which are able to compete with combinations of experts.
-For this reason, we suggest a version of the fixed share algorithm \citep{herbster98} for infinite number of experts and construct the test statistic $\widehat S_t = \widehat L_{1 : t}^{EW} - \widehat L_{1 : t}^{FS}$, where $\widehat L_{1 : t}^{EW}$ and $\widehat L_{1 : t}^{FS}$ stand for cumulative losses of the exponentially weighted average and the fixed share forecasters, respectively.
+using Green's first identity (see Section~\ref{sec:application} for the details).
+This estimate is then used for construction of a loss function on the $t$-th round.
+As long as $t \leq \tau^*$ the problem of online prediction can be easily solved using, for instance, the exponentially weighted average forecaster with Gaussian prior (see Section~\ref{sec:ew}).
+This algorithm will have a small regret compared to the best static expert $\btheta_{1 : \tau^*}^\circ$.
+However, when $t > \tau^*$, the best expert $\btheta_{\tau^* + 1 : T}^\circ$ on the segment $[\tau^* + 1, T]$ will differ from $\btheta_{1 : \tau^*}^\circ$.
+This suggests us to use online forecasters, which are able to compete with combinations of experts.
+For this reason, we develop a version of the fixed share algorithm \citep{herbster98} for infinite number of experts and construct the test statistic $\widehat S_t = \widehat L_{1 : t}^{EW} - \widehat L_{1 : t}^{FS}$, where $\widehat L_{1 : t}^{EW}$ and $\widehat L_{1 : t}^{FS}$ stand for cumulative losses of the exponentially weighted average and the fixed share forecasters, respectively.
 If $t \leq \tau^*$, then the standard exponential weighting performs nearly as well as the fixed share predictor and $\widehat S_t$ stays small.
 The situation changes when $t$ starts exceeding $\tau^*$.
 In this case $\widehat S_t$ rapidly grows, because of the ability of fixed share to adapt to changes in the underlying distribution instantly.
-We would like to mention that similar ideas were used in \citep{gokcesu18, yamanishi18} in the context of anomaly detection.
+We would like to mention that similar ideas were used in \citep{gokcesu18, yamanishi18} in the context of anomaly detection. \cite{gokcesu18} use the idea of tracking the best expert and derives bounds on the dynamic regret.
 However, the algorithm of \citet{gokcesu18} has the same limitations as the one of \cite{cao18} and is applicable to parametric setups only.
-Besides, the regret bounds in \citep{gokcesu18} are valid for strongly convex losses only and do not cover our case.
+Besides, \citet{gokcesu18} does not discuss how the regret bounds are related to type-I and type-II errors of their procedure.
 In \citep{yamanishi18}, the authors consider possible changes in the reference class $\cP$ rather than in switching of the best static predictor.